stalomeow/StarRailNPRShader/Documentation~/en-us/installation.md

 ## RenderPipeline Settings

 - Use linear color space instead of gamma.
-- Use `Forward` or `Forward+` rendering path.
+- Disable depth priming when using `Forward` or `Forward+` rendering path.
-- Disable depth priming.
-- Add `StarRailForward` RendererFeature to the renderer.
+- Add `Honkai Star Rail` RendererFeature to the renderer.

 ## Recommended Post-processing Settings